ryanmcalpin-epicodus/portfolio/README.md

 ## Description
 This is the first Friday solo project for Epicodus.
 It is the first draft of my professional portfolio.
 ##Setup
 Open in a browser of your choice.
+Here is  the <a href="https://ryanmcalpin.github.io/portfolio/">link</a>.
 ## Technologies Used
 #### * HTML
 #### * CSS